 To begin with, you’ll need to edit your photograph.
 To do so, all you need to do is tap on the Live Photo you want to change.
 Then, tap Edit in the top right corner.

-Next, you’ll see a slider at the bottom of the photo with all of the frames available within the Live Photo.
+Next, tap on the Live Photo icon at the bottom of the edit screen.
+Now you’ll see a slider at the bottom of the photo with all of the frames available within the Live Photo.
 To change the key frames in Live Photos, you move the selector of that slider back and forth until you find the frame you like.

 Setting the Key Frames in Live Photos

 Once you’ve found the frame you prefer, you can tap on Make Key Photo.
 That will set the key frame of the Live Photo to the precise frame you like best.
 You’re not quite done yet.
 You need to save your changes, so tap on Done.
 That saves your changes, but it’s non-destructive.
 At any time, you can edit the Live Photo again and revert your changes.